pritchettk/gradescope-utils/README.md

 2. Draft a release on https://github.com/gradescope/gradescope-utils/releases
   - This can take care of tagging for you.
 Otherwise, tag the commit: `git tag vX.Y.Z COMMIT_SHA`
   - Make sure that the setup.py version matches the release/tag version
+  - GitHub releases can help auto-generate release notes from merged PRs.
+Edit these as necessary.
 3. GitHub Actions will build and publish a new release when a version is tagged.

 ## Support